peggyjs/peggy/README.md

 ## Using the Parser

-Using the generated parser is simple — just call its `parse` method and pass an input string as a parameter.
+To use the generated parser, call its `parse` method and pass an input string as a parameter.
 The method will return a parse result (the exact value depends on the grammar used to generate the parser) or throw an exception if the input is invalid.
-The exception will contain `location`, `expected`, `found`, and `message` properties with more details about the error.
-The error will have a `format(SourceText[])` function, to which you pass an array of objects that look like `{ source: grammarSource, text: string }`; this will return a nicely-formatted error suitable for human consumption.
+The exception will contain `location`, `expected`, `found`, `message`, and `diagnostics` properties with more details about the error.
+The error will have a `format(SourceText[])` function, to which you pass an array of objects that look like `{ source: grammarSource, text: string }`;
+this will return a nicely-formatted error suitable for human consumption.

 ```javascript
 parser.parse("abba"); // returns ["a", "b", "b", "a"]